LTZX/Animation-Simbicon-Project/README.md

 1. Download the code from Simbicon project [webpage](https://www.cs.ubc.ca/~van/simbicon_cef/index.html).
 2. Replace the following files.
+  - PoseController.h
+  - PoseController.cpp
+  - SimBiController.h
+  - SimBiController.cpp
+3. Set the AppGui as the start project in visual studio
+4. Build the solution and run.

 ## SimbiconJS Extension
 All the other files in this repo is for the extension of [SimbiconJS](https://github.com/mfirmin/SimbiconJS).